Launching an Innovation Lab to Benefit Peruvians

 La Victoria Lab’s experiments are catalyzed by Intercorp’s scale, reach, and national ambition.
-Innova, for example, is set to become Peru’s biggest private school by 2018 with a total of 35 schools to date (read more about Innova here).
-And Interbank’s new experience is being rolled out to more than 180 branches nationally.
+Innova Schools, for example, is now Peru’s biggest private school network (read more about Innova here).
+And Interbank’s new retail experience rolled out to more than 180 branches nationally.

-As it matures, its focus is changing, says Hernan Carranza, chief innovation officer, Intercorp.
+As LVL matures, its focus is changing, says Hernan Carranza, Chief Innovation Officer, Intercorp.
 “There's a transition taking place at La Victoria Lab, from a studio undertaking typical design projects, to a platform for impact-led journeys that start at pipeline discovery, defining key performance indicators, all the way to implementation and stewardship."

 An Intercorp team celebrates their awards for two of the six essential creative qualities that are measured and tracked in Creative Difference, customer-centricity and employee empowerment, during Intercorp’s annual innovation festival.

-Just as important as the projects it delivers is the wider intent of the Lab.
-The aim is for IDEO’s role within La Victoria to wane, as Intercorp’s waxes, and the company’s internal innovation capability and culture strengthen.
-The Lab's ventures range from mindset-changing initiatives, such as curating Peru's largest innovation festival, to deeply transformative endeavours targeted at reinventing the core value propositions of Intercorp's insurance, drugstores, and medical services.
+Just as important as the projects it delivers is the wider intent of LVL.
+The aim is for IDEO’s role within La Victoria Lab to wane, as Intercorp’s waxes, and the company’s internal Innovation capability and culture strengthen.
+LVL’s ventures range from mindset-changing initiatives, such as curating Peru's largest innovation festival, to deeply transformative endeavors targeted at reinventing the core value propositions of Intercorp's insurance, drugstores, and medical services.
 It envisions massive cross-organizational transformation.

 “Innovation,” said Rodríguez-Pastor, “is too important to be outsourced.”